blemasle/gpstracker-firmware/README.md

 This should only be done for testing and debugging purpose though, as both are not designed with energy saving in mind, and will rapidly consumes all your battery.

 ## Using a dedicated board
-For optimum energy management and maximum autonomy, a double-sided, surface mounted [circuit board](https://github.com/blemasle/kicad-gpstracker) has been created.
+For optimum energy management and maximum autonomy, a double-sided, surface mounted [PCB](https://github.com/blemasle/gpstracker-pcb) has been created.
 Taking that path requires either using soldering paste or some fine soldering skills : the SIM808 package can be quite hard to solder by hand.

 ## Software
 The project has been build using Arduino 1.8.5.
 Ditching Arduino IDE in favor of an advanced IDE (VS Code, Visual Micro) is strongly recommended.